th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 The first work was determining the software design of the implementation.
 IRATI was going to build an in-kernel implementation of RINA.
-A lot of the heavy lifting on the design was already done during the project proposal preparation phase, and the components to be implemented were [well-defined](https://core.ac.uk/download/pdf/190646748.pdf).
+A lot of the heavy lifting on the design was already done during the project proposal preparation phase, and about 3 months into the projects, the components to be implemented were [well-defined](https://core.ac.uk/download/pdf/190646748.pdf).
-Broadly speaking, there were 3 things to implement: the IPCPs that make up the RINA layers (Distributed IPC Facilities, DIFs), the component that is responsible for creating and starting these IPCPs (the IPC manager, which had a user space and a kernel space part), and the core library to communicate between these components, called _librina_.
+Broadly speaking, there were 3 things to implement: the IPCPs that make up the RINA layers (Distributed IPC Facilities, DIFs), the component that is responsible for creating and starting these IPCPs (the IPC manager), and the core library to communicate between these components, called _librina_.
 The prototype would be built in 3 phases over the course of 2 years.

 i2cat was going to get started on most of the management parts (IPC Manager, based on their existing Java implementation; librina,